civican/legisinfo/44-1/bills/S-12/bill_text.md

     any other factors that the court considers relevant.

-> **Explanatory Note**:
-> Existing text of subsection 490.02913(1):
-> *Existing Text*:
-> > The court shall make an order terminating the obligation if it is satisfied that the person has established that the impact on them of continuing the obligation, including on their privacy or liberty, would be grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of crimes of a sexual nature to be achieved by the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`.

 ### Section 28

 Paragraph 490.03(1)(b) of the Act is replaced by the following:

-to the Attorney General if the disclosure is necessary for the purpose of a proceeding under **section** 490.016, 490.023, 490.027, 490.02905, **490.029051**, 490.02909, **490.029111, 490.029112**, 490.02913, **490.04** or **490.05** or for the purpose of an appeal from a decision made in any of those proceedings or in a proceeding under **section** 490.012 **or 490.013**.
+to the Attorney General if the disclosure is necessary for the purpose of a proceeding under section 490.016, 490.023, 490.027, 490.02905, 490.029051, 490.02909, 490.029111, 490.029112, 490.02913, 490.04 or 490.05 or for the purpose of an appeal from a decision made in any of those proceedings or in a proceeding under section 490.012 or 490.013.

-> **Explanatory Note**:
-> Relevant portion of subsection 490.03(1):
-> *Existing Text*:
-> > The Commissioner of the Royal Canadian Mounted Police or a person authorized by the Commissioner shall, on request, disclose information that is registered in the database or the fact that such information is registered in the database
-> >
-> > to the Attorney General if the disclosure is necessary for the purpose of a proceeding under subsection 490.016(1), 490.023(2), 490.027(1), 490.02905(2), 490.02909(1) or 490.02913(1) or for the purpose of an appeal from a decision made in any of those proceedings or in a proceeding under subsection 490.012(2).

 ### Section 29

 Subsection 490.031(3) of the Act is replaced by the following:

-**(3)** In proceedings under subsection (1), a certificate of a person referred to in paragraph 16(2)(b) of the `Sex Offender Information Registration Act` stating that the sex offender failed to report under section 4, 4.1, 4.2 or 4.3 — or provide information under section 5 or notify a person under subsection 6(1) **or (1.01)** — of that Act is evidence of the statements contained in it without proof of the signature or official character of the person appearing to have signed it.
+**(3)** In proceedings under subsection (1), a certificate of a person referred to in paragraph 16(2)(b) of the `Sex Offender Information Registration Act` stating that the sex offender failed to report under section 4, 4.1, 4.2 or 4.3 — or provide information under section 5 or notify a person under subsection 6(1) or (1.01) — of that Act is evidence of the statements contained in it without proof of the signature or official character of the person appearing to have signed it.

-> **Explanatory Note**:
-> Existing text of subsection 490.031(3):
-> *Existing Text*:
-> > In proceedings under subsection (1), a certificate of a person referred to in paragraph 16(2)(b) of the `Sex Offender Information Registration Act` stating that the sex offender failed to report under section 4, 4.1, 4.2 or 4.3 — or provide information under section 5 or notify a person under subsection 6(1) — of that Act is evidence of the statements contained in it without proof of the signature or official character of the person appearing to have signed it.

 ### Section 30